Osndok/ElasticWolf/README.md

 The Windows version of the tool is packaged with openssl for generating keys and ssh clients for accessing Linux instances.

-## Developing and testing

- ## On Mac OS X
+## Testing On Mac OS X

    *  Retrieve source code from the repository

        git clone git://github.com/aws-ew-dev/ElasticWolf.git

-   * Primary development is done on Mac so there is a special dev mode to run it as an OS X application with symlink to actual source code
+   * Primary development is done on Mac so there is a special dev mode to run it as an OS X application with symlinks to the actual source code

        make run

- ## On Windows
+## Testing on On Windows

    * Download Git for Windows from http://code.google.com/p/msysgit/downloads/list